Resume Writing

 Author

 We built StylingCV to fix this.
-Our Agentic Squad — 11 specialized AI agents working together — has analyzed over 6 million resumes to figure out exactly what ATS systems want.
+Our Agentic Squad — 11 specialized AI agents working together — analyzed over 6 million resumes to decode exactly what ATS systems want.
 We’re sharing those rules with you right now.

 What Exactly Is an ATS-Friendly Resume Format?